Auth

 Note

-In case a user authorizes first and no EV is connected to the charger to initiate a SessionStarted event the processing thread waits for a SessionStarted event to select the respective connector.
-A Plug-In timeout may occur, which will require a subsequent initiation of authorization to start a charging session.
+If a user authorizes first while no EV is plugged in, the module waits for an EV to be plugged in before it selects the connector.
+A plug-in timeout may occur, which will require the user to start authorization again to begin a charging session.

 UserInput